matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     Trans & OverP & OverPr & Talent -- Decreases --> DF
 ```

 - **Change Lead Time**: Queues caused by high [Inventory](#inventory) ([Little's Law](https://en.wikipedia.org/wiki/Little%27s_law)) and the "hurry up and wait" cycles of [Transportation](#transportation) and [Waiting](#waiting) are the primary drivers of slow delivery.
 Low performers take between one and six months to go from commit to production.
-Elite performers, who have eliminated these wastes to achieve continuous flow, take less than one day, achieving a **127 times faster lead time**.
+Elite performers, who have eliminated these wastes to achieve continuous flow, take less than one day, achieving a **127 times faster lead time**[^1].
 - **Deployment Frequency**: [Overprocessing](#overprocessing) and [Transportation](#transportation) act as brakes on throughput.
 Low performers only deploy to production between once a month, and once every six months.
-In contrast, Elite performers achieve an on-demand Deployment Frequency, deploying multiple times per day, **182 times more deployments per year**.
+In contrast, Elite performers achieve an on-demand Deployment Frequency, deploying multiple times per day, **182 times more deployments per year**[^1].
 Furthermore, AI adoption without flow optimisation resulted in a 1.5% decrease in throughput, proving that [Overproduction](#overproduction) of code actively hurts speed.

 #### The Impact on Stability